 Caroline has had a varied career after graduating with a Bachelors Degree from China.
 Firstly, she worked as an instructor of 'English for International Trade' and the liaison officer for the university's international office.
 She then accepted a new job in marketing services with world leading pharmaceutical companies, Astra Zeneca and then GSK.
 Having worked for their Greater China headquarters in Shanghai for a few years, Caroline decided to take another challenge and started her new career in Australia with two International freight management companies Geodis Wilson and Ceva Logistics.
 Caroline got her Diploma in Accounting in 2003 and joined the Export Council of Australia (previously Australian Institute of Export) as an admin. & accounts all-rounder before becoming the finance and admin. manger in 2005.

-Stacey recently graduated from the University of Queensland with a Bachelor of Economics and a Bachelor of Arts, with majors in International Trade and Finance, International Relations and Spanish.
-Following her graduation, Stacey worked for PricewaterhouseCoopers in their Economics and Policy team.
-In February 2012 she joined Trade and Investment Queensland as an International Business Cadet which saw her spend 5 months working in Queensland’s trade office in Santiago, Chile.
-During this time Stacey assisted a mining technology company establish a subsidiary company in Chile and worked on business development activities with the trade commissioner.
+Stacey graduated from the University of Queensland with a Bachelor of Economics and a Bachelor of Arts, with majors in International Trade and Finance, International Relations and Spanish.
+Following her graduation, Stacey worked for PricewaterhouseCoopers in the Economics and Policy division.
+In February 2012 she joined Trade and Investment Queensland as an International Business Cadet and spent five months working in Queensland’s trade office in Santiago, Chile.
+During this time Stacey assisted a mining technology company establish a subsidiary company in Chile and worked on business development activities with the Queensland Trade Commissioner for the Americas.
 Stacey joined the Export Council of Australia in February 2013.

 Collins Rex joined the Export Council (previously the Australian Institute of Export) in June 2009 as the Victorian State Manager, with responsibility for the managing the Export programs and activities in that State.
 Collins has over 20 years’ marketing and communications experience.
 She has owned and operated her own businesses on two continents, and has worked as a radio and television broadcaster.
 Since immigrating to Australia in 1997, Collins has specialized in the management of industry bodies and not-for-profit organizations, and she has coordinated and managed several major events, including the Interact Asia Pacific Multimedia Festival.
 She has extensive experience working with Government, industry Clusters, and SMEs, particularly in the ICT sector.
 Collins is a graduate of Johannesburg University (formerly Rand Afrikaans University) in South Africa.